jacintak/GsigillatusTPC/README.md

 * no_hatchlings: Number of nymphs counted after 2 days of hatching (peat frozen and dried in oven)
 * notes: Other observations

+# supplementary incubator data
+This folder contains the raw temperature and humidity data for the incubators used in this study.